saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 **The Diagnostic Pattern:**
 When infrastructure fails to fulfill even one INPACT™ need, trust collapses—regardless of how sophisticated the AI model is.
 Maria's experience demonstrates this: the scheduling agent's AI was excellent, but infrastructure's failure to fulfill the Instant need drove abandonment to 8% within three weeks.

-This pattern repeats across every failed pilot in every industry: **infrastructure gaps in INPACT™ need fulfillment drive the 95% failure rate, not AI model limitations.**
+The pattern repeats across every failed pilot: **infrastructure gaps drive the 95% failure rate, not AI limitations.**

-These six needs aren't arbitrary—they emerge from analyzing what users require to trust autonomous systems acting on their behalf.
-Chapter 2 provides the complete INPACT™ framework with detailed assessment rubrics, architectural mappings, and dimension-by-dimension improvement strategies.
+These six needs aren't arbitrary—they emerge from analyzing what users require to trust autonomous systems.
+Chapter 2 provides complete assessment rubrics, architectural mappings, and improvement strategies for each dimension.
 For now, these six needs serve as our diagnostic lens for understanding why Echo's three pilots failed.

 The research validates this thesis.

-### The Trust Collapse: How INPACT™ Need Failures Drive User Abandonment
+### How Unfulfilled INPACT™ Needs Destroy Trust

 Deloitte's TrustID® Workforce AI Report Q3 2025 provides compelling evidence that infrastructure failures translate directly to trust collapse.[1]